ardaozkurt/ardaozkurt.github.io/MyProjects.md

 ![Branching](Images/Translation Scratch/The Game .png)

 The following image shows the sprites.
-There are a single sprite and its corresponding star for each card.
+There is a single sprite and its corresponding star for each card.

+![Branching]